About this survey

 This survey is Stage One of a two-part project.
 Stage Two of this project involves attending a session at our lab (University of Wollongong, Building 41-GS13; New South Wales, Australia) to complete a few pen/paper and computerised tasks.
 If you complete this survey and reside in New South Wales (Australia), we may invite you via email to see whether you might be interested in coming in to see us.
 We will be focusing on people with particular profiles so we will not be getting in touch with everyone.
-Alternatively, if you would like to volunteer your time for Stage Two regardless of whether we email you or not, please get in touch with us to set up a suitable day and time (Contact information below).
+Alternatively, if you would like to volunteer your time for Stage Two regardless of whether we email you or not, please get in touch with us to set up a suitable day and time (Contact information below) or sign up via the UOW SONA system (if applicable).
 Taking part in Stage One does not commit you to taking part in Stage Two (i.e. you can just complete this survey).

 WHAT ARE THE POSSIBLE DISADVANTAGES AND RISKS OF TAKING PART?